jphmrst/PLC/src/plc/vfp/Relations.lagda.md

 Less frivolously, if you ever bump into a relation while reading a technical paper, this gives you a way to orient yourself, by checking whether or not it is a preorder, partial order, or total order.
-A careful author will often call out these properties---or their lack---for instance by saying that a newly introduced relation is a partial order but not a total order.
+A careful author will often call out these properties — or their lack — for instance by saying that a newly introduced relation is a partial order but not a total order.

 #### Exercise `orderings` (practice) {#orderings}